 -- Luis Figo also came from their academy.
 He played for them between 1989 and 1994.
 He was firmly established as a star here.
 His status as one of Europe's greatest ever wingers later in his career was a factor.

 -- Rui Jordão was Portugal Player of the Year in 1980.

 -- Héctor Yazalde scored 104 goals in 104 games for Sporting CP.
 He won the European Golden Boot while playing for them.

 -- Manuel Fernandes is the second all-time leading scorer for Sporting CP.

 -- The team had too many great left wingers.
-I selected Albano, Ronaldo and Futre.
-So I have to cut both Simao and Nani.
+I selected Albano and Ronaldo.
+So I have to cut both Simão Sabrosa and Nani.
 I have no space for Emmanuel Amunike.

 -- Lizinho and António Oliveira should be on the team.